amir-abdi/echo-generation/README.md

 ## GAN-enhanced Conditional Echocardiogram Generation

-This repository accompanies our submission to the Medical Imaging Meets NeurIPS workshop of the 33rd Conference on Neural Information Processing Systems (NeurIPS 2019), Vancouver, Canada.
+This repository accompanies our manuscript in the Medical Imaging Meets NeurIPS workshop of the 33rd Conference on Neural Information Processing Systems (NeurIPS 2019), Vancouver, Canada. \
+The draft of the manuscript is available here: [https://arxiv.org/abs/1911.02121](https://arxiv.org/abs/1911.02121).

+If you found this code useful in your research, please consider citing:

+    @misc{abdi-echoGen,
+    Author = {Amir H. Abdi and Teresa Tsang and Purang Abolmaesumi}, Title = {GAN-enhanced Conditional Echocardiogram Generation},
+    Year = {2019},
+    Eprint = {arXiv:1911.02121},
+    }

 #### Requirements &